 Visit our shop and choose from a wide range of Huguenot inspired gifts.
-Our shop includes beautiful crafts and a range of products and gifts including jewellery, toiletries and the Museum’s branded tea towels and tote bags.
+Our shop includes beautiful crafts and a range of products and gifts including jewellery, toiletries and the Museum’s branded mirrors and tote bags.

 We also stock a range of books about Huguenot history, crafts and historical novels.

 If you have any queries about our stock or are interested in displaying your crafts with us then please visit the museum or call us on 01634 789347.

 Lynsey Walters designs and makes wearable wool jewellery and hair accessories from her home in Edinburgh.
 Her work is strongly coloured and has a delightful nostalgic charm inspired by her own vintage collections and quirky sense of humour. www.lynseywalters.co.uk